kkibria/slideshow-dist/md/chindex.md

 * Each SlideShow document consists of one or more Slide Groups.
-* Each Slide Group consists of a Front Matter and followed by one or more Slides.
+* Each Slide Group consists of a Front Matter and followed by one or more slides.
 * The Front Matter contains directives to control layout and other properties for all the slides in the group.